-Building Orientation 2.
+2. Building Orientation

-- The primary entrance shall be architecturally and functionally designed on the front facade facing the primary public street (see Figure <>, Commercial Building Orientation). - Except for multi-building developments such as shopping centers or campus-style developments, b. the front facade of the principal structure shall be parallel to the front lot line and street. - c.
-Ground mounted mechanical equipment, solid waste storage, recycling storage, and loading facilities shall be located to the rear or interior side yard and screened from view of the street.
+- The primary entrance shall be architecturally and functionally designed on the front facade facing the primary street (see Figure 5.1.2.D.2, Commercial Building Orientation). - Except for multi-building developments such as shopping centers or campus-style developments, b. the front facade of the principal structure shall be parallel to the front lot line and street. - Ground mounted mechanical equipment, solid waste storage, recycling storage, and loading c. facilities shall be located to the rear or interior side yard and screened from view of the street.